 These reptiles do not lay eggs and, instead, give birth to live babies.
 Blue tongue skink babies are born fully independent and able to fend for themselves.

-The mother does not take care of them after they are born, and they need to be moved to a separate tank for their protection.
+The mother does not take care of them after they are born, and they need to be moved to a separate

 Female blue tongue skinks must be at least 24 months old to start breeding and males at least 14-18 months old.
 The female produces from five to 20 babies in a single litter, depending on the specific species.